flueke/mvme/doc/sphinx/source/daq_and_replay.rst

     | / Next Event | * Dump received data to log view  | * Dump event data to log view          |
     +--------------+-----------------------------------+----------------------------------------+

+The *Start* and *1 Cycle / Next Event* buttons allow to choose what should happen with existing histogram data.
+Selecting *Clear* will clear all histograms in the current analysis before accumulating new data.
+Using *Keep* allows to accumulate the data from multiple replays or DAQ runs into the same histograms.

 The *Reconnect* button will attempt to reconnect to the current VME controller.
 This is needed when using the VM-USB controller and power-cycling the VME crate as USB disconnects are currently not detected.